 I’m just a random person on the Internet who likes cameras.
-But a few times a year now people who find my blog think I must be worthy of their gear, and offer it to me.
+But a few times a year now people who find my blog offer their unused gear to me.
 I am always a little overcome when it happens.

-I assume it’s because my review of my Kodak Pony 135 (read it here) is currently the third most popular result for that search on Google that JoDawn found it.
+I assume it’s because my review of my Kodak Pony 135 (read it here) is, at this writing, the third most popular result for that search on Google that JoDawn found it.
 She left a comment offering me this Pony 135 Model C, which had been handed down to her.
 She packed it right up and sent it right out.
 As you can see, it’s pristine.

 Kodak’s 1948-61 Pony series of cameras were a step up from bare-bones Brownies, offering decent lenses and exposure control.
 (The next step up was the Signet series, which offered even better lenses and rangefinders to take the guess out of focusing.
 See my Signet 40 review here.)
 The bodies were simple, made of Bakelite and aluminum, which I presume made then inexpensive to manufacture.
 All Ponies were fitted with coated, multi-element Anaston and Anastar lenses, which were corrected for optical aberrations.
 These lenses are slightly radioactive, believe it or not, thanks to being made partially of thorium oxide.